A Play Money Whitepaper

 It feels like an engaging consumer experience, not an old-school diligence room chore.
 That simple formula turns a spark of interest into repeat check-writing.

-The Thursday drop isn’t a gimmick – it’s a habit loop that does two things.
+The Thursday deal drop is a deliberate habit loop.
 It teaches us how each investor makes decisions.
 And it gives specialist GPs a way to showcase their expertise and build a following.

 The OS is live, by the way.
 Get on in here →